-Dr. Murphy offers intense pulsed light, or IPL therapy, at our Reno, NV, practice to treat sun damaged skin, hyperpigmentation, and rosacea.
+James E. Murphy, M.D. offers intense pulsed light, or IPL therapy, at our Reno, NV, practice to treat sun damaged skin, hyperpigmentation, and rosacea.
 A non-invasive treatment, IPL uses pulses of high intensity light to improve the look of skin and requires no downtime for recovery.
-If you would like to know more about this innovative skin care treatment, or would like to schedule a consultation with Dr. Murphy, contact our office today, and our staff will happily assist you.
+If you would like to know more about this innovative skin care treatment, or would like to schedule a consultation with James E. Murphy, M.D., contact our office today, and our staff will happily assist you.

 Unlike laser treatments, IPL does very little damage to the surface of the skin, so the procedure requires no downtime.

 * Note: Results are not guaranteed and can vary per individual.
 Some images are of models, not actual patients. *

 IPL therapy is similar to other therapies performed with lasers, but it uses a beam of broad spectrum light that covers many wavelengths, as opposed to one specific wavelength, like lasers.
 Unlike laser treatments, IPL does not damage the surface of the skin, so recovery time is minimal.
 James E. Murphy, M.D. typically recommends IPL therapy for patients with mild to moderate skin conditions, and suggests laser treatments to address more severe issues.